-Youth apprenticeships are available in the areas of automotive collision/technician, drafting and design, financial services, health services CNA, information technology, hospitality, lodging, and tourism, marketing, manufacturing machining, woods, or production, agriculture/animal science, and welding.
+Youth apprenticeships are available in various areas.
 Students are chosen through an application and interview process.
 The program includes related instruction which may or may not be at TRHS, employment at mentored work site, and graduation required course work at TRHS.
 Applications are generally available in December/January and deadline is February.
 An information night is held in February.
-See counselor for additional details.
+See the Youth Apprenticeship Coordinator or your School Counselor for additional details.